VillagomezHJonathan/game-project/README.md

 ### **_Technologies Used_**

-- Tech 1
-- Tech 2
+- HTML
-- Tech 3
+- CSS
-  - Tech 3 sub item
-- Tech 4
+- Javascript

 ---